janar/smartpost-shipping-php/README.md

 | A7-8          | 8 labels fitted on A7 sized paper  |
 | A6            | 1 label on A6 sized paper  |

 Labels are on one continuous pdf document.
+You can choose what to do with result.
+Save as file or view in browser.

 ```php